 Yes!
 To delete a policy, find it in the Backup Policies list under the Setup tab and click on the edit arrow for it.
 The Remove option is at the bottom left of the Edit dialog.
 However, the system won't allow you to delete a policy if it is currently referenced by a backup definition.
 You would need to edit your backup definitions and select alternate policies for them prior to deleting the policy.

-Amazon RDS Questions
+Amazon AWS and RDS Questions

 All Amazon RDS databases are supported, including Aurora.